Monekon/CVE/Vulnerabilities/MMO_Transfer_to_ZeroAddress.md

 ---

 ## Impact
-- **Potential user financial loss:** Users can lose NFTs through malicious transactions or unintentional misuse.
+- **Potential user financial loss:** Users may lose NFTs due to malicious transactions or unintentional misuse.
 - **Irrecoverable asset loss:** NFTs transferred to the zero address are permanently inaccessible.
 - **ERC721 standard violation:** Transfers to the zero address without explicit burn violate EIP-721 requirements.
 - **Indexing and ecosystem inconsistencies:** Indexers like The Graph or OpenSea may interpret the transfer as a burn, but the contract state may not align due to the missing burn logic.